South West Music Therapy Appeal

 £360 could pay for a 12-week course of music therapy sessions for one person, easing anxiety and improving their overall feeling of well-being.

-The Appeal launches on Wednesday 23 November 2016.
+The South West Music Therapy Appeal launched on Wednesday 23 November 2016.

 Claire McCabe, the daughter of a resident at our Brockworth House Care Home, on the impact music therapy has had on her father.